Fusion 360 Tutorial: Basics and Tips for 3D Printing

 - Drawing: Create shop drawings of designs for manufacturing in a traditional manual machine shop or to accompany the G-code for CNC machined parts.

-The Fusion 360 workspace is divided into seven main sections, namely the tool bar, application bar, navigation, timeline, browser, view cube, and the marking menu.
+The Fusion 360 workspace is divided into seven main sections, namely the tool bar, data panel, navigation, timeline, browser, view cube, and the marking menu.
 Each of these is described in more detail below.

 The toolbar contains all the tools and features that are available in a workspace.
 In the case of the design workspace, these tools help create and modify 3D models, surfaces, sheet metal, and assemblies.

-The application bar allows the user to open existing projects, create new ones, manually save a project and access the data panel.
+The data panel allows the user to open existing projects, create new ones, manually save a project and access the data panel.
 The data panel is a space where designs can be saved and organized in an easy to navigate format.
 The data panel allows you to create project folders as well as a place to find sample parts and tutorials.

 The navigation bar contains all the tools for rotating, translating and changing the visual style of a model.
 There are also options to break the canvas into subsections with each indicating a different view of the model.